unagisan69/vinnie/README.md

 # Installation

-First install mutagen if you don't already have it:
+First install mutagen and mktorrent if you don't already have them:
+For macOS:
 ```
 pip install mutagen
+brew install mktorrent
 ```
 Next make vinnie executable:
 ```